How to Help Your Child Thrive in Two Households

 4. Use Shared Calendars and Tools:

-Coordinating school, extracurriculars, and holidays can be challenging.
+Coordinating school, extracurricular, and holidays can be challenging.
 Use shared calendars or parenting apps to stay organized and avoid misunderstandings.

 5. Support Their Relationship with the Other Parent: